Aggressive panhandling

-Aggressive panhandling is a legal term for unlawful forms of public begging.
+Aggressive panhandling is a legal term in some countries and jurisdictions, such as the United States, for unlawful forms of public begging.
 Proponents of such legislation advocate placing limits on these activities.
 Some opponents believe statutes prohibiting aggressive panhandling are part of the "criminalization of homelessness" and argue that such laws are discriminatory or unevenly enforced.

 Description

 In general, aggressive panhandling is a solicitation made in person for immediate donation of money or other gratuity.
 This may be done by vocal appeal (asking, requesting, coercing (badgering), sympathy appeals, harassment, threats, or demands) or by nonvocal appeal (usage of signs or other signals gestures, postures, children, animals, or props such as toys and musical instruments).
 It is a habitual manipulative, coercive, or intimidatory use of another individual's sympathy, fear, guilt, or insecurity for monetary gain.

 Aggressive panhandling as a social problem

 Helen Hershkoff claims legal restrictions on panhandlers' activities are "unconstitutionally vague, overbroad and deprive the homeless of their right to free speech".

-Conversely, Roger Conner asserts that "Aggressive begging is not common panhandling.
-It is uncommon panhandling, a type of harassment bordering on extortion that is practiced by a minority of street people."